-Mary Lou Leary serves as the Deputy Director of State, Local and Tribal Affairs for the Office of National Drug Control Policy (ONDCP), where she oversees ONDCP’s High Intensity Drug Trafficking Areas program (HIDTA) and Drug-Free Communities (DFC) Grant Program, in addition to overseeing the office's criminal justice portfolio.
+Mary Lou Leary serves as the Deputy Director for the Office of National Drug Control Policy (ONDCP), where she oversees ONDCP’s Office of Policy, Research and Budget.

-Prior to her appointment to ONDCP, she was the Principal Deputy Assistant Attorney General for the Office of Justice Programs (OJP), a position she also held from 2009 - 2012.
-She served as Acting Assistant Attorney General for OJP from March, 2012 - June, 2013.
+Prior to her appointment to ONDCP, she was the Principal Deputy Assistant Attorney General for the Office of Justice Programs (OJP), a position she also held from 2009 to 2012.
+She served as Acting Assistant Attorney General for OJP from March, 2012 to June, 2013.

-She received her law degree from Northeastern University School of Law, a master’s degree in education from Ohio State University, and a bachelor’s degree in English literature from Syracuse University.
+Deputy Director Leary received her law degree from Northwestern University School of Law, a master’s degree in education from Ohio State University, and a bachelor’s degree in English literature from Syracuse University.